vinclv/data-engineering-minds-infrastructure/README.md

 kubectl config set-cluster minikube
 `

-4. Create the namespace *dem*<br/>
+4. Create the namespace - *dem*<br/>
 `kubectl create namespace`

 5. Set *dem* as the default namespace<br/>
 `kubectl config set-context --current --namespace=vinod`

-### Deploy Node Exporter
+### Node Exporter
-1. Create the node exporter daemonset<br/>
+1. Create the daemonset for the node exporter<br/>
 `
 kubectl apply -f node-exporter/node-exporter-daemonset.yaml `

-2. Create the ClusterIP service for the node exporter application ` kubectl apply -f node-exporter/node-exporter-service.yaml `
+2. Create the ClusterIP service for the node exporter application<br/>
+`
+kubectl apply -f node-exporter/node-exporter-service.yaml `

-3. Check whether the application is running fine or not via port-forwarding ` kubectl port-forward svc/node-exporter-service 9250:9250 -n dem `
+3. Check whether the node exporter application is running fine or not via port-forwarding<br/>
+`
+kubectl port-forward svc/node-exporter-service 9250:9250 -n dem
+`

 4. Go to the web browser and check the address - *http&#58;//localhost:9250/metrics*

+### Prometheus

+1. Create cluster role, service account for prometheus, and bind the cluster role to the service account<br/>
+`
+kubectl apply -f prometheus/prometheus-rbac.yaml
+`

+2. Create the config map for prometheus<br/>
+`
+kubectl apply -f prometheus/prometheus-config.yaml
+`

+3. Create the deployment for prometheus<br/>
+`
+kubectl apply -f prometheus/prometheus-deployment.yaml `

+4. Before creating the load balancer for prometheus, create a routable network between the host system and the minikube cluster.
+Type the below command in a sparate terminal window:<br/>
+`
+minikube tunnel
+`

+5. Create the load balancer service for the prometheus application<br/>
+`
+kubectl apply -f prometheus/prometheus-service.yaml
+`

+6. Go to the web browser and check the address - *http&#58;//localhost:9091* to confirm that prometheus is running fine.